AleNegrini/TrueFilm/README.md

 ### Rules

 #### Movie title
-In order to increase the chances of join between metadata and wikipedia datasets, the titles were standardized applying the following transformations:
+In order to increase the chances of the join between metadata and wikipedia datasets, the titles were standardized applying the following transformations on both sources:
 1) make each letter lower
 2) remove punctuation characters
 3) remove double spaces
 4) titles were finally trimmed

 #### Money columns: budget and revenues
-As far as I know, both the budgets and the revenues of movies is in the order of millions.
+As far as I know, both the budgets and the revenues of movies are in the order of millions.
-Some movies contain however too low values that would have generated false ``budget_revenue_ratio``.
+However some movies contain too low values that would have generated not reliable ``budget_revenue_ratio``.
 I therefore decided to remove all the movies having the budget less than 1M$ or revenues less than 1M$.

 #### Matching rules
 The matching logic I implemented were fairly easy, and articulated in three phases:
 1) a few wikipedia rows have a title that includes the ``film`` keyword and the `year`, in the form of ``<title> (<year> film)``.
-These are the rows I used in this first step.
+These are the rows I used in this first step of the join.
 Movies metadata and movies info are joined on the pair of fields `[title, year]`
-2) some other titles in the wikipedia file, are in the format of  ``<title> ( film)`` and therefore joined just using the `[title]` field
+2) some other titles in the wikipedia file, are in the format of  ``<title> (film)`` and therefore joined using the `[title]` field only
-3) the rest of the wikipedia movies (both without 'film' and 'year' tag) are finally joined with the remaining ones
+3) the rest of the wikipedia movies (both without 'film' and 'year' tag) are finally joined with the remaining ones on `[title]` again

 Obviously, the way I dealt with budget and revenue columns and the matching logic is quite rudimental, and the more time you have the more sophisticated the logic can become.
-I just wanted to give a first idea and to got a first result.
+I just wanted to give a first idea and to get a first result.